joysmith/c-/1 basic.md

 ### 11. Introduction<a id="017"></a>

+- Built-in type
+- numbers
+- boolean values
+- character and strings
+- arrays

+### 12. Fundamental Data Types<a id="018"></a>

 c++ is statically typed language:
-When we declare a variable we need to specify its type and this type could not change through the lifetime of our program
+When we declare a variable we need to specify its type and this type could not change, through the lifetime of our program
 other language resemble same feature: c++, java, C#, Type script

 Dynamically typed language:
 Python, Javascript, Ruby: These language we don't have to give our variable a particular type like int, boolean, string, bool etc, The type will be determined based on the value that we will assign to this variable and that type can change throughout the life time of out program

-### 12. Fundamental Data Types<a id="018"></a>

 > Whole number